The Color of Money: Production

 To perform his own pool shots, Tom Cruise practiced for hours on end.

 Paul Newman called Martin Scorsese in September 1984 and asked him if he was interested in directing a sequel to The Hustler.
 The original screenplay sent to Scorsese was written by Darryl Ponicsan and it "incorporated the first twelve minutes of the original film" according to Scorsese.
 Walter Tevis wrote a sequel to his novel The Hustler, called The Color of Money, and died the same day producer Irving Axelrad received galley proofs of the book.

 Scorsese shot the film in 49 days at a cost of $14.5 million, $1.5 million under budget.
 Michael Ballhaus was the cinematographer for the film.
 The Color of Money was released by Touchstone Pictures, after both 20th Century Fox and Columbia Pictures declined.
 Richard Price adapted Tevis's novel.
 Although it features some characters from the novel, it was not written to be a sequel.
 A screenplay was written by Tevis, but the filmmakers decided not to use it.
 Jean-Pierre Léaud was briefly considered for the role of Vincent.
-It was shot in and around Chicago, with much of the filming taking place in pool and billiard halls, rather than in built sets.
+It was shot in and around Chicago, with much of the filming taking place in pool and billiard halls, rather than in built sets, including FitzGerald's Nightclub.
 The film was edited by Thelma Schoonmaker, who used closeup shots of pool balls being played, as well as wider visuals of the players, to get across the visual of a pool hall.